 At a glance, this data seems almost impressive.
 So many people are pursuing their dreams?
 Going after what they want?

 But, to be frank, this data worries me. 😬

 Are these many people dissatisfied with their careers?
 Are offices not offering the flexibility and growth opportunities people clearly desire?
 Do companies not find ways to help employees mix their passion with work?

 If someone's job pushes them out to the point they want to risk starting their own business — is that really a reason to celebrate?

 Despite all the risks involved, people still choose to start businesses.
 They take their business idea and run with it because they either don't understand the reality or they don't care about the reality.

 Your employees know what they want, and if their current situation isn't meeting their desires, why would they stay?
 They would rather sacrifice career stability for fulfillment.

 If you'd like to retain your talent and save them the headache (and heartache) of becoming an entrepreneur, you have to listen to what they care about:

 As a leader, it's your job to show your team they don't have to be Mark Zuckerberg to be fulfilled.

 Not everyone is cut out to be a successful entrepreneur.
 Most people won't be successful entrepreneurs.
-But by showing your employees you genuinely care, workplace leaders can give them a much better, much more fulfilling life than that.
+But by showing your employees you genuinely care, workplace leaders can give them a much better, much more fulfilling life and employee experience than that.